Improved First Estimates to the Solution of Kepler's Equation: Initial Value Problem

-The application here is to solve this with a single-step ``explicit'' classic Runke-Kutta integration with the initial value $\phi(e=0)=\cos M$ up to the actual $e$ \cite{ZurmuhlZAMM28,ButcherJAMS3}.
+We solve this with a single-step ``explicit'' classic Runge-Kutta integration with the initial value $\phi(e=0)=\cos M$ up to the actual $e$ \cite{ZurmuhlZAMM28,ButcherJAMS3}.
 These estimates $E$ are surprisingly close to the actual solutions, as illustrated in Fig.\ \ref{fig.RK4}.

 Fig.\ \ref{fig.dgsRK41} demonstrates that 3 steps of the first-order Newton method suffice to obtain 12 digits accuracy in $E$.

 This approach is close in spirit to the Taylor series \eqref{eq.Eofe}, but not suffering from the singularity at $e\to 1$.